 Feathers on a bird are equivalent or analogous to hair on a mammal.
 Each feather arises from a feather follicle in the skin.
-They are arranged over the body in specific patterns or tracts (called pterylae); there are areas of the bird's body that do not have feathers (called apterylae).
+These areas are arranged over the body in specific patterns or tracts; these are called pterylae.
+There are also areas of the bird's body that do not have feathers; these are called apterylae.

 What is a blood or pin feather?

-When a feather is pulled out or falls out during a normal moult, a new feather is stimulated to start growing right away.
-As the new feather (pin or blood feather) emerges from the skins feather follicle, it looks like a spike, quill or much like the feather shaft itself.
-This new feather has a blood supply flowing through it and is encased by a keratin coating or feather sheath.
+When a feather is pulled out or falls out during a normal moult (a normal loss of feathers), a new feather is stimulated to start growing right away.
+As the new feather, also called a pin or blood feather, emerges from the skin’s feather follicle, it looks like a spike, quill or much like the feather shaft itself.
+This new feather has a blood supply flowing through it and is encased by a keratin (type of protein) coating or feather sheath.
 The base, where the feather is developing and being nourished by blood, is a dark blue color.
 On smaller feathers such as those around the head, the base may be a red or pink color.
-Pin feathers are sensitive, and birds may not enjoy being handled while moulting.
+Some pin feathers may be sensitive, and birds may not enjoy being handled while moulting.

-As the feather continues to grow, the tip will mature first.
+As the feather continues to grow, the tip will mature first as the blood recedes back down into the follicle.
 The bird will gradually preen off the keratin feather sheath from the maturing feather tip and the newly formed feather will emerge.
 Some birds love to have a "preening buddy" (perhaps you or another bird) gently roll the tip of the feather as it matures, to help remove the sheath from the mature part of the feather.
 Once a feather is fully-grown, the blood supply is lost and the feather is simply a dead unit in the skin.